IdentityToday/api-endpoint/README.md

 ## Get submission status

 This endpoint is used to get the KYC status of a submission.
-It is an HTTP GET request to the specified URL.
+It is an HTTPS GET request to the specified URL.

 ### Request